SJ0769/Obsidian-Notes-SJ/content/Miscellaneous/Philosophy.md

 - Nested/meta Paradoxes (we can index this by meta-levels, paradox of level 2 ranges over the paradox of level 1)
 	- $\rightarrow$ i.e., claiming the statement "truth is relative" as if it is an objective truth is paradoxical. if this statement is an absolute truth, then not all truths are relative, contradicting the initial statement.
-If the statement is relative, then this also results in contradictions (depending on the scenario, see [Relativity of Truth](Miscellaneous/Relativity%20of%20Truth.md)).
+If the statement is relative, then this also results in contradictions (depending on the scenario, see [On Truth](Miscellaneous/On%20Truth.md)).
 We can also consider statements such "it is absolutely true that all truths are relative" which will also result in contradiction.
 	**Possible Solution:** "all truths are relative, except for statements about truth"
 	- Consider a similar statement that "the notion of truth is paradoxical", treating this as an objective statement results in a paradox, so we get a paradox of a paradox (this is if we interpret "truth is relative" as "truth is paradoxical", see the above argument which results in a paradox if consider "truth is relative" as true).
 	- Alternatively consider the statement "this statement is paradoxical" (adaptation of liar's paradox).
 All of these paradoxes rely on self-reference